The other meaning of “A Charlie Brown Christmas”

 Let’s start with what dysfunctional narratives are not: They’re not merely stories about dysfunction, as in dysfunctional families, or learning dysfunctions.
 Yes, a dysfunctional narrative may feature such topics, but that is not what makes it dysfunctional.
 It describes how the story is told, the strategies and choices the author had made to tell their story.

 Baxter points to Richard Nixon’s “mistakes were made” as the kernel for the dysfunctional narrative in modern America.
-(He calls Nixon “the spiritual godfather of the contemporary disavowal movement.”).
+(He calls Nixon “the spiritual godfather of the contemporary disavowal movement.”)
 He also holds up conspiracy theories as prototypes:

 No one really knows who’s responsible for [the JFK assassination].
 One of the signs of a dysfunctional narrative is that we cannot leave it behind, and we cannot put it to rest, because it does not, finally, give us the explanations we need to enclose it.
 We don’t know who the agent of action is.
 We don’t even know why it was done.

-Recall the tagline for The X-Files, a show about the investigation of conspiracy theories: “The truth is out there.”
+Recall the tagline for The X-Files, a TV show about the investigation of conspiracy theories: “The truth is out there.”
 In other words, the show’s stories can’t provide the truth—it’s elsewhere.

-More memorably—and more controversially—Baxter also turns his gaze upon Jane Smiley’s A Thousand Acres, which features the use of recovered memories (“not so much out of Zola as Geraldo“) and veers into “an account of conspiracy and memory, sorrow and depression, in which several of the major characters are acting out rather than acting, and doing their best to find someone to blame.”
+More memorably—and more controversially—Baxter also turns his gaze upon Jane Smiley’s A Thousand Acres, which features the use of recovered memories (“not so much out of Zola as Geraldo“) and grows into “an account of conspiracy and memory, sorrow and depression, in which several of the major characters are acting out rather than acting, and doing their best to find someone to blame.”

 In a similar vein, a nearly-dysfunctional story would be The Prince of Tides by Pat Conroy.
-It involves a family man who, via therapy, digs through memories of a childhood trauma which has paralyzed him emotionally as an adult.
+It centers on a family man who, via therapy, digs through memories of a childhood trauma which has paralyzed him emotionally as an adult.
 He gradually heals, and goes on to repair his relationship with his family.
 Notably, his elderly father does not remember abusing him years earlier, leaving one wound unhealed.

 Another example would be Nathanael West‘s A Cool Million, which follows a clueless naif on a cross-American journey as he’s swindled, robbed, mugged, and framed.
 By the end, the inventory of body parts he’s lost is like counting the change in your pocket.
 It might be forgiven as a satire of the American dream, but A Cool Million remains a heavy-handed tale.